 Jbala people are Berbers living in the northern Morocco mountains from the city of Targuist in Al Hoceïma Province to the west, including the famous blue city of Chefchaouen.

 DARAA is the main Tuareg man dress living in the Sahara desert in the south of Morocco and also in other countries like Mauritania.
 It is a wide tunic, open on both sides, has a breach in the chest with a pocket, and is available in a variety of colors.

 Touareg Blue Turban ( Called Cheich or Tagelmoust )

-You will see men wearing this king of scarf especially in Sahara regions like Zagoura, Ouarzazate, Tarfaya, Semara, Guelmim, Laayoune, Dakhla, …etc.
+You will see Tuareg men wearing this kind of scarf, especially in Sahara regions like Zagora, Ouarzazate, Tarfaya, Semara, Guelmim, Laayoune, Dakhla, …etc.

-Men in desert wear this scarf on their head and around their neck to protect themselves against sun and sand when they are walking or traveling in the desert.
+They wear this scarf on their heads and around their necks to protect themselves against the sun and sand when they are walking or traveling in the desert.

-Malhfa is a traditional dress for Sahraoui Women in Morocco and you can find it from the foothills of the Moroccan Atlas to the shores of Senegal.
+Malhfa is a traditional Moroccan Tuareg Woman dress living in the south of the kingdom of Morocco and you can find it from the foothills of the Moroccan Atlas to the shores of Senegal.